CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 ## Step 3: Understanding the Gradient: how process influences form

-In this exercise we will actually *use* data from earth engine to gain insight in a real-life question:
+In this exercise we will analyze data from the Earth Engine to gain insight in a real-life question:
-How can we explain the remarkable gradient in land cover (and related agricultural practices) along the West-Coast of the USA (see video below)
+How can we explain the remarkable gradient in land cover and related agricultural practices along the West-Coast of the USA (see video below)

 <video style="width:100%" controls>